Privacy information for this website

 Due to the requirements of the DSGVO, we have concluded an agreement with Facebook, provided by Facebook, which regulates the joint responsibility for our fan page.
 You can find this agreement in German language under the following link:

-Facebook is certified under the Privacy Shield, therefore there are appropriate guarantees for the protection of personal data when transmitting data to Facebook.
-You can find information on this at: https://www.facebook.com/about/privacyshield and
+Facebook is still certified under the Privacy Shield; however, we do not base our data transfer to the USA on this basis.
+You can find more information on this at: https://www.facebook.com/about/privacyshield and

 5. Use of service providers